PorridgePi/WRO-FE-2023/Documentation.md

 2. Power and Sense
 	1. The vehicle is powered off a single 3-cell Lithium Polymer (LiPo) battery, which allows for high peak current draw in excess of 10A and is easy to design around, given its rectangular shape.
 	2. Power passes through a 5V regulator before being distributed to the servo, sensors and Raspberry Pi Pico used as a microcontroller.
-	3. Front and side facing LiDARs are used
+	3. Front and side facing LiDARs are used to measure the distance to the walls.
+The TFLunas used have a maximum range of 2m which is sufficient for detecting the side walls but may at times not have enough
 3.